gaurav637/Banking_System./README.md

                 .
 Java: Core programming language.
                 .
 Object-Oriented Design: Emphasizes modularity and code reusability.
                 .
 DATABASE MYSQL.
+                .
+JDBC
+                .
+SQL

 - How to Use:

 > Clone the repository.

 > Compile the Java files using a Java compiler.

-> Run the main program to start the bank system.
+> Run the main program to start the bank system

 > Follow the console prompts to navigate through various banking operations.